Exact holographic tensor networks for the Motzkin spin chain: Introduction

 The Motzkin Hamiltonian, a spin-1 Hamiltonian introduced by Bravyi et al. in Ref.~\cite{bravyi2012criticality}, represents an important new class of Hamiltonians that are both frustration-free and critical.
-The model admits a straightforward geometric interpretation in terms of random walks called "Motzkin walks" and its ground state is exactly solvable.
+The model admits a straightforward geometric interpretation in terms of random walks called ``Motzkin walks'' and its ground state is exactly solvable.
 Moreover it is the starting point for several generalizations that uncovered rich new possibilities for how the entanglement in a ground state can scale.
-In particular, Movassagh and Shor \cite{Movassagh2016Power} showed how a higher spin ("colored") version of the model can feature much enhanced entanglement (going from typical logarithmic behavior in critical spin chains to a power law).
-Motivated by this model, Zhang, Ahmadain and Klich~\cite{Zhang2017novel} found a parametric deformation of the model that yielded a continuous family of frustration-free Hamiltonians featuring a new quantum phase transition interpolating between an area-law phase and a "rainbow" phase with volume scaling of half-chain entanglement entropy.
+In particular, Movassagh and Shor \cite{Movassagh2016Power} showed how a higher spin (``colored'') version of the model can feature much enhanced entanglement (going from typical logarithmic behavior in critical spin chains to a power law).
+Motivated by this model, Zhang, Ahmadain and Klich~\cite{Zhang2017novel} found a parametric deformation of the model that yielded a continuous family of frustration-free Hamiltonians featuring a new quantum phase transition interpolating between an area-law phase and a ``rainbow'' phase with volume scaling of half-chain entanglement entropy.
 A spin 1/2 version of the model has been proposed based on so-called Fredkin gates by Salberger and Korepin~\cite{salberger2017entangled,dell2016violation}, and its deformation was presented in Ref.~\cite{salberger2017deformed,zhang2017entropy,udagawa2017finite}.
-An interesting recent variation of this class of models can be found in, e.g. \cite{sugino2018area} using symmetric inverse semigroups.
+An interesting recent variation of this class of models can be found in, e.g. Ref.~\cite{sugino2018area} using symmetric inverse semigroups.

 Here we present two types of tensor network that faithfully capture both the geometric properties and the entanglement structure of the colorless models: The binary height network and the height renormalization network.
 As described below, each path is mapped onto a tiling of a grid that defines the tensor network.
 Thus, our networks have the rules that govern the random walker baked into their building blocks.
 In particular, the second network we propose has a MERA-like structure~\cite{Bal2016} and defines a natural renormalization process of Motzkin walk configurations.
-Moreover, this network is capable of tiling the hyperbolic plane, potentially opening the door to connections with holography~\cite{swingle2012entanglement}.